meharbhamrah/CSKeywords/README.md

 - RISC (Reduced Instruction Set Computer): A computer architecture that uses a simplified and optimized set of instructions to improve performance.
 - RISC-V (Open Source RISC Variant): An open-source RISC architecture, allowing for customization and flexibility.
 - Embedded Systems: Computer systems integrated into devices or machines for dedicated functions, such as IoT devices and industrial controllers.
+- Firmware: Firmware is like the DNA of a device.
+It's software permanently programmed into hardware, like the instructions for your TV remote.

 ## Kernel and Operating Systems:
 - Kernel: The core component of an operating system that manages hardware resources and enables communication between software applications and hardware.